 Take this with a grain of salt if you must, but Florida's collapse in this 2013 season grants the Gators at least one mercy: Anything better than 4-8 in 2014 is factually an improvement.

-Florida's roster this year would not have brought the Gators to 4-8 if healthy, and might have gotten to 6-6 if even Murphy had remained healthy.
+Florida's roster this year would not have brought the Gators to 4-8 if healthy, and might have gotten to 6-6 even if only Murphy had remained healthy.
 That roster is likely to be loaded pretty much everywhere but the secondary in 2014, where several players may depart — but Vernon Hargreaves III is probably the best corner on the roster as is, and there's a ton of talent behind the experienced players in that unit right now.
 Given that Muschamp coaches secondaries well, with ample help from Travaris Robinson, Florida's most glaring weakness is the one it is best-equipped to fix.

 The 2014 schedule is also brutal, like every Florida schedule, but swapping odd-year road games for even-year home games against both LSU and South Carolina is huge for Florida (there's a reason Florida's won national titles in even years, not odd ones), and helps take some of the sting out of a schedule including road games against both likely 2014 BCS National Championship Game participants.
 By even splitting its games against Alabama and Florida State, Florida would have produced a far bigger win in 2014 than any one in 2013, and a win over Alabama would be a massive boost early in the season.

-Also, while I was more bullish on this team in this year than most, few, if any, observers believed that 2013 Florida would be better than 2014 Florida.
-This was always supposed to be a kind of transitional year, in which attrition and youth would hamper Florida, along with a tough schedule.
+Also, while I was more bullish on this team in this year than most, few, if any, observers believed that 2013 Florida would be better than 2012 or 2014 Florida.
+This was always supposed to be a transitional year, in which attrition and youth would hamper Florida, along with a tough schedule.
 Injuries have compounded the problems of attrition and youth, and it's been a disastrous year, not an 8-4 or 7-5 campaign that frustrated some but ultimately did little more.

 This is not the end-all, be-all, unless you let it be.